What is the HESS Consortium Collective Program?

 With the changes ahead, seriously impacting our private institutions, hitting hardest in 2026 and years after, our private institutions are trying to find ways to collaborate with other institutions to save money and time as well as ease staff constraints in ERP & information technology operations.

-After Drivestream’s comprehensive and affordable 3-years of initial implementation and support, the HESS Collective institutions will begin to pool our support hours together.
+After Drivestream’s comprehensive and affordable 3-years of initial implementation and support plan, the HESS Collective institutions will begin to pool our support hours together.
 As the Collective schools pool our support hours together in larger blocks with Drivestream post-implementation, we will find great economies of scale for many years to come.

 CONTACT US!
 If you are interested in finding out more about the HESS Consortium Collective Program, please contact HESS Executive Director, Keith Fowlkes at firstname.lastname@example.org.